increaseo/wp-immutablepost/immutablepost/readme.txt

 1. Download the plugin via WordPress.org
 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 1. Activate the plugin through the 'Plugins' menu in WordPress

+== Screenshots ==

+1. Description of first screenshot named screenshot-1
+2. Description of second screenshot named screenshot-2
+3. Description of third screenshot named screenshot-3

+== Frequently Asked Questions ==

+= What is the plugin template for? =

+This plugin template is designed to help you get started with any new WordPress plugin.

 == Changelog ==